michaelpmolloy/DNA-Age-Predictions/README.md

 ## Comparing models

 The data contains two major age groups in the data with a young group and an old group.
 The PCA neural network and elastic-net were both able to accurately predict the age of younger people as shown in figure 10.
-The UMAP trained neural network did not predict the age of the young cohort accurately with most predictions being older than their real age.
+The UMAP neural network did not predict the age of the young cohort accurately with most predictions being older than their real age.
 The accuracy of both neural networks reduced significantly when predicting the age of the older cohort.
 The elastic-net model outperformed both neural network models with very accurate predictions in the older cohort, and with only a small number of predictions having any significant error.

 ![all models prediction accuracy plot](Images/allModelsAccuracyPlot.png)